Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 Driving and the law

-There are important laws that you must follow to drive in Alberta.
+There are important laws that you must follow to own a car in Alberta.

-In Alberta, wearing a seatbelt is required by law.
-You can be fined for not wearing a seatbelt.
-Child safety seats are also required for children under the age of 6 who weigh 18 kilograms (40 pounds) or less.
+- In Alberta, wearing a seatbelt is required by law.
+Police can give you a fine for not wearing a seatbelt.
+Child safety seats are also required.

-Police – city police, RCMP, sheriffs – in Alberta give out traffic tickets for offences such as speeding, distracted driving such as talking on a cellphone, and causing an accident.
-Tickets can also be issued by photo radar.
-Some tickets require you to appear in traffic court and may involve demerit points.
-Too many demerit points cause you to lose your licence.
+Police in Alberta give out traffic tickets – fines – for offences such as speeding, distracted driving (including talking on a cellphone while driving) and many other infractions.
+You can also receive a ticket through use of photo radar.
+Some tickets require you to appear in traffic court and may result in demerit points on your driving record, which will affect the cost of your car insurance.
+Too many demerit points will cause you to lose your licence.

-Alberta has severe penalties for people who drive impaired by alcohol or drugs.
+Alberta has severe penalties for people who drive when impaired by alcohol or drugs.
 Learn more about driving responsibly.